 The small community of Newhalem, WA is located approximately 15 miles from Marblemount, WA.
 Reliable cell coverage is available through Verizon, but coverage through other cell phone companies is variable.

 There is a small general store in Newhalem with limited food options.
 The closest grocery store is located 35 miles away in Concrete, WA .
 The closest fuel and restaurants are located 15 miles away in Marblemount.
 Additional amenities are located in Sedro-Woolley and Burlington, approximately 60 miles from Newhalem.

-HOUSING & AMENITIES Type: Trailer/RV Pads Description: Housing may be available in the volunteer campground or as a host site within a public campground which have hookups for electric, water, and sewer.
+HOUSING & AMENITIES Type: Trailer/RV Pads Description: RV sites may be available in the volunteer campground or as a designated host site within a public campground.
+These sites have hookups for electric, water, and sewer.
 Cell reception may be available (dependent on location).
-The closest shower and laundry facilities for the residents of the volunteer campground are located in the National Park Service ranger station compound in Marblemount, 14 miles west of Newhalem.
+The nearest shower and laundry facilities for the residents of the volunteer campground are located in the National Park Service ranger station compound in Marblemount, 14 miles west of Newhalem.